Bârghiș

 Bârghiș (Bürgisch; Bürkös) is a commune in the northern part of Sibiu County.
 It is situated in central Romania, in the historical region of Transylvania.
 The commune is composed of six villages: Apoș, Bârghiș, Ighișu Vechi, Pelișor, Vecerd, and Zlagna.
-Pelișor has a fortified church.
+Pelișor and Zlagna have fortified churches.

+The commune is located on the Transylvanian Plateau, in the northeastern part of Sibiu County, about 50 km from the county seat, Sibiu.
+It lies on the banks of the rivers Bârghiș and Zlagna, both affluents of the Hârtibaciu.

-At the 2011 census, 86.4% of inhabitants were Romanians, 5.9% Roma, 5.2% Hungarians and 0.7% Germans.
+At the 2011 census, 86.4% of inhabitants were Romanians, 5.9% Roma, 5.2% Hungarians, and 0.7% Germans.